-In Earth and the moonthe run-up to the US mid-term elections, it appears that every minor news item was blown up into political theater: First, Kerry made a jab at the White House, which in turn demanded an apology because Kerry (according to the White House) had insulted the armed forces.
+In the run-up to the US mid-term elections, it appears that every minor news item was blown up into political theater: First, Kerry made a jab at the White House, which in turn demanded an apology because Kerry (according to the White House) had insulted the armed forces.
 OK.

 Then, there was the ‘uncloseting’ of an American pastor, who (naturally) vehemently denied accusations he had sex with a male prostitute.
 A couple of days after, Haggard eventually confessed of having a ‘lifelong problem’.
 Since he was known for his anti-gay stance and with his ‘lifelong problem’ in the back of his mind, that makes him, let me say this appropriately, ‘not really a credible person’1.
 What would Dawkins say?